CaneBayComputers/podium/README.md

 ### Mac Development Option

-Well, to be honest there isn't exactly one however you should be able to cobble it together by installing VirtualBox on Mac and importing one of the [Linux bootstrap OVA files](#choose-one-linux-distribution-ova-file) which will have Laravel PHP on it ready to go.
+Well, to be honest there isn't exactly one however you should be able to cobble it together by installing VirtualBox on Mac and importing one of the [Linux Ubuntu 24 OVA file](https://s3.amazonaws.com/canebaycomputers.cdn/virtual-machines/cbc-linux-ubuntu-24.ova) which will have Laravel PHP on it ready to go.